Tell the full story with your incident timeline

 New

-Post-mortems are incredibly useful, and great post-mortems require someone to build a clear narrative around the incident which can be used as the centrepiece to analyse what happened.
+Post-mortems are incredibly useful, and great post-mortems require someone to build a clear narrative around the incident which can be used as the centerpiece to analyze what happened.
 But retroactively parsing through hundreds of Slack messages can become a real nightmare - that’s why our generated timeline pinpoints the key moments for you.

 This has been one of our core offerings for a long time, but we’ve now overhauled the experience to make it easier for you to tell the full story about what happened during an incident.